A Vanguard City

 Together, IGH and the Vanguard cities will help to determine the global response to street homelessness and disseminate learning and success to inspire others.

-Dame Louise Casey has been a driving force in establishing the Institute for global homelessness, which is supporting the Adelaide Zero Project.
+Baroness Casey (given name, Louise) has been a driving force in establishing the Institute for Global Homelessness, which is supporting the Adelaide Zero Project.